prometheus/prometheus/docs/configuration/configuration.md

 # Optional AzureAD configuration.
 # Cannot be used at the same time as basic_auth, authorization, oauth2, sigv4 or google_iam.
 azuread:
   # The Azure Cloud.
-Options are 'AzurePublic', 'AzureChina', or 'AzureGovernment'.
+Options are 'AzurePublic', 'AzureChina', 'AzureGovernment',
+  # or AzureADCloudConfig struct.
-  [ cloud: <string> | default = AzurePublic ]
+  [ cloud: <string|AzureADCloudConfig> | default = AzurePublic

-  # The AAD Endpoint/Token Audience.
-Cannot be used with `cloud` configuration.
-  # Use for clouds other than 'AzurePublic', 'AzureChina', or 'AzureGovernment'.
+      # Name must be AzureCustom when AzureADCloudConfig struct is used
+      [ name: <string> ]
-  # aad_endpoint such as https://login.microsoftonline.com/
+      # aad_endpoint such as https://login.microsoftonline.com/, required for AzureADCloudConfig struct
       [ aad_endpoint: <string> | default = "" ]
-  # token_audience such as https://monitor.azure.com/.default
+      # token_audience such as https://monitor.azure.com/.default, , required for AzureADCloudConfig struct
-  [ token_audience: <string> | default = "" ]
+      [ token_audience: <string> | default = "" ] ]

 # Azure User-assigned Managed identity.
   [ managed_identity: